ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

 sc

-I developed other projects in the past in Virtual reality for unity 2017.4.39f1 or 2017.4.40f1 :
+I developed other projects in the past in Virtual reality (using the oculus rift cv1) for unity 2017.4.39f1 or 2017.4.40f1 :

 https://github.com/ninekorn/sccsvrunity-portefolio-draft-wip: